httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 # The Cache-Group-Invalidation Response Header Field {#cache-group-invalidation}

 The Cache-Group-Invalidation response header field is a List of Strings ({{Sections 3.1 and 3.3.1 of STRUCTURED-FIELDS}}).
-Each member of the list is an opaque value that identifies a group that the response invalidates, per {{invalidation}}.
+Each member of the list is a value that identifies a group that the response invalidates, per {{invalidation}}.

 For example, following a POST request that has side effects on two cache groups, the corresponding response could indicate that stored responses associated with either or both of those groups should be invalidated with: